RafiqueA03/SENSOR-DISTANCE-LEARNING-FOR-CROSS-CAMERA-COLOR-CONSTANCY/README.md

 ## 🎯 Overview

-This repository contains the implementation for our paper accepted at **IEEE International Conference on Image Processing (ICIP 2025)**.
+This repository for our paper accepted at **IEEE International Conference on Image Processing (ICIP 2025)**.

-Our work addresses the challenging problem of cross-camera color constancy using novel sensor distance learning techniques.
+Our work addresses the challenging problem of cross-camera color constancy using novel sensor distance learning technique.

 ## 📋 Paper Information